Ilshidur/node-mercure/README.md

 The `Server` is built upon the `Hub` component.
 It creates a new Express instance and allows external publishers to `POST` an event to the hub.

-**Use case :** implanting he hub on an new application that is meant to accept external publishers, with no other HTTP server ... or one listening on a different port.
+**Use case:** implanting he hub on an new application that is meant to accept external publishers, with no other HTTP server ... or one listening on a different port.

-It handles **everything the `Hub` does**, plus :
+It handles **everything the `Hub` does**, plus:

 * a freshly created Express instance, built upon the Hub's `http.Server` (middlewares can be applied to enhance security)
 * external publishers (POST requests)